foosel/netconnectd/README.md

     sudo hostapd -dd /tmp/hostapd.conf

 This should not show any errors but start up a new access point named "TestAP" and with passphrase "MySuperSecretPassphrase", verify that with a different wifi enabled device (e.g. mobile phone).

 If you run into errors in this step, solve them first, e.g. by googling your wifi dongle plus "hostapd".
-You might need a custom version of hostapd (e.g. for the Edimax ...) or a custom driver.
+You might need a custom version of hostapd (e.g. for the [Edimax EW-7811Un or other RTL8188 based cards](http://jenssegers.be/blog/43/Realtek-RTL8188-based-access-point-on-Raspberry-Pi)) or a custom driver.

-Next create a couple of folders netconnectd will use for storing configuration files:

-    sudo mkdir -p /etc/hostapd/conf.d
-    sudo mkdir -p /etc/dnsmasq.conf.d

 Then install `netconnectd`